 Trinity Center (Trinity) began in 2012 after a vital community service provider in Walnut Creek announced that it was discontinuing homeless assistance services after 15 years of continuous operation.
 In response, several volunteers committed to this critical program opened Trinity Center’s doors on Trinity Avenue, without missing a day of service provision to homeless community members.
 Fast Forward to 2020 where a collaboration between the City of Walnut Creek, Contra Costa County, St. Paul’s Episcopal Church, housing developer Resources for Community Development and Trinity Center opened a new affordable housing community, St. Paul’s Commons.
 Trinity operates on the ground floor of St. Paul’s Commons, with member advocates providing ongoing case management to some of the residents.

-Trinity Center’s staff leadership and Board of Directors seek an ACT team to facilitate their process of creating a strategic plan, one that addresses the ever-changing conditions under which the organization works as well as increasing demand for its services.
-Success metrics and implementation steps will be important elements of the plan.
+Trinity Center’s staff leadership and Board of Directors received ACT’s help to facilitate their process of creating a strategic plan, one that addressed the ever-changing conditions under which the organization works as well as increased demand for its services.
+Success metrics and implementation steps were important elements of the plan.